top of page

 Soil Type:

-Stevia requires very good drainage any soil that retain the moisture for very long period of time are unsuitable for Stevia cultivation and should be religiously avoided.
+Stevia requires very good drainage.
+Any soil that retain the moisture for very long period of time are unsuitable for Stevia cultivation and should be religiously avoided.
 Similarly black cotton soils with very heavy clay content should also be avoided.
 It is mandatory that before planting, each and every soil sample should be properly tested and analyzed by an expert.
 Red soil and sandy loam with a 6-7 pH are best for the cultivation of Stevia.

 Raised bed preparation: